cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meridian-ipa.md

 :::

 You should now be jailbroken with Cydia installed on your home screen.
 You can use Cydia to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.

-::: tip

-If you wish to use a more modern package manager, continue to <router-link to="/installing-zebra">Installing Zebra</router-link>

 :::